andriisoldatenko/go-blog/README.md

 2018-11-21 16:20:04.801 UTC [1105] LOG:  database system was shut down at 2018-11-21 16:20:04 UTC
 2018-11-21 16:20:04.834 UTC [1] LOG:  database system is ready to accept connections
 ```
-And also it always make sense to try to connect using `psql` command line tool:
+And also it always makes sense to try to connect using `psql` command line tool:

 ```bash
  psql -h localhost -U blog -d blog_db -p 5432
 Password for user blog: